boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/other-platform-samples.md

     </table>

  3. You can get your Embed Secret key from the administrator setting section.
-Please refer to this [link](/site-administration/embed-settings/) for more details.
+Please refer to the [Embed Settings](/site-administration/embed-settings/) for further information.

  4. Run your ColdFusion application.